 Q: Will I be able to go snorkeling or go on a boat tour while I'm in Cozumel?

 A: Yes.
-All tours will be running as normal starting in June, just with less people on the tours than in other times, which is actually pretty nice
+All tours will be running with new sanitary protocols like less people on the tours than in other times, which is actually pretty nice

 Q: Are golf courses in Cozumel open?

 A: Yes, golf courses have implemented new sanitary measures, and are open and waiting for you.

 Q: Can I cancel and get a refund if I can't visit due to Coronavirus?